JuanPZuluaga/accent-recog-slt2022/CommonAccent/README.md

 # CommonAccent Dataset (CommonVoice 3.0)

-This dataset is composed of speakers of 12 different Acents that were carefully selected from [CommonVoice](https://commonvoice.mozilla.org/) database.
-The total duration of audio recordings is XXX hours.
+This dataset is composed of speakers of 16 different Acents that were carefully selected from [CommonVoice](https://commonvoice.mozilla.org/) database.
+The total duration of audio recordings is ~53 hours.
 The data `common_accent_prepare.py` script already splits the data into train, dev (validation) and test sets.

 ## How to run this script?